 The recovery and re-use of low-grade waste heat and effective utilisation of renewable resources for heat and power provision are essential components of a sustainable energy future.
-In the UK, for example, natural gas consumption for heating purposes is double that of electricity, while in the domestic sector the demand for heat is currently somewhere between 3 and 5 times that of electricity, even though the energy debate focuses mainly on the latter.
-The availability of most alternative energy sources (e.g. solar, wind) exhibits appreciable fluctuations (caused by day-night cycles, weather, etc.), while the consumption also fluctuates considerably, according to users’ needs.
-The resulting mismatch between energy supply and demand gives rise to a need for reliable and efficient energy storage systems to smooth out the imbalance.
-A disparity between supply and demand is also an important factor that arises when considering the opportunities for low-grade waste heat utilisation, which is abundantly available in the industrial and commercial sectors, and also in the domestic environment, especially when considering ‘over the fence’ solutions which offer an improved scenario, both from an investment and an emission reduction perspective, over the self-contained re-use and/or conversion of heat within individual plants.
+In the UK, for example, natural gas consumption for heating purposes is double that of electricity, while in the domestic sector the demand for heat is currently somewhere between 3 and 5 times that of electricity.
+Nevertheless, the energy debate focuses mainly on the latter.
+The availability of most alternative energy sources (e.g., solar, wind) exhibits significant fluctuations (caused by day-night cycles, weather, etc.), while the consumption also fluctuates considerably, according to users’ needs.
+The resulting mismatch between renewable energy supply and demand gives rise to a need for reliable and efficient energy storage systems to smooth out the imbalance.
+A disparity between supply and demand is also an important factor that arises when considering the opportunities for low-grade waste heat utilisation, which is abundantly available in the industrial and commercial sectors.
+A similar problem occurs in the domestic environment, especially when considering ‘over the fence’ solutions which offer an improved performance, both from an investment and an emission reduction perspective, over the self-contained re-use and/or conversion of heat within individual plants.

 The research activities conducted by the Energy Division are:

-The heat and power division team is focused on technologies for thermal energy conversion and utilization; in particular, the low grade heat from renewable energy sources (solar and geothermal) and the waste heat from industrial processes.
-Many industrial processes produce immense amounts of thermal energy, albeit at low temperatures for which the Carnot efficiency that limits conversion to power is inherently low.
-The conversion of low grade heat into electricity can be achieved by means of Organic Rankine Cycle (ORC) systems, which are capable of converting this low grade heat more efficiently compared to conventional steam Rankine cycle systems.
+The Energy Division team focuses on technologies for thermal energy conversion and utilisation; in particular low- to medium-grade heat from renewable energy sources (solar and geothermal) and the waste heat from industrial processes.
+Many industrial processes produce immense amounts of thermal energy, albeit at low- to medium-temperatures for which the Carnot efficiency that limits conversion to power is inherently low.
+The conversion of the thermal energy into electricity can be achieved by means of Organic Rankine Cycle (ORC) systems and supercritical CO2 cycle (S-CO2) systems, which are capable of converting this low- to medium-grade heat more efficiently compared to conventional steam Rankine cycle systems.

 Alternative heat engines for the conversion of low-grade heat to useful work are also being researched.
-The heat and power division is involved in the European Up-THERM project, which is aiming to provide an affordable alternative to conventional heat engine prime-movers for combined heat and power (CHP) applications (for more information see the Up-THERM project summary).
+The Energy Division is involved in the European Up-THERM project, which is aiming to provide an affordable alternative to conventional heat engine prime-movers for combined heat and power (CHP) applications (for more information see the Up-THERM project summary).

 The CEP group is also involved in the research activities of the UNIHEAT project under Theme 4 - Thermodynamic power generation cycles for improved energy efficiency.
-UNIHEAT aims to increase the energy efficiency of several processes in oil refineries in addition to upstream and downstream operations (for more information see the UNIHEAT project website).
+UNIHEAT aims to increase the energy efficiency of several processes in oil refineries in addition to upstream and downstream operations (for more information see here).

 The group is also leading the “Energy-Use Minimisation via High Performance Heat-Power-Cooling Conversion and Integration: A Holistic Molecules to Technologies to Systems Approach” project (iHPC).
 The project is a four-year multidisciplinary project funded by the Engineering and Physical Sciences Research Council (EPSRC) aimed at minimising primary-energy use in UK industry with next-generation technological solutions for waste heat recovery and conversion to power or cooling.

-The IEA projects that solar energy has the potential to cover one-third of the world’s energy consumption by 2060, while solar-thermal technologies in particular can make a significant contribution to primary fuel and emissions reduction targets, and energy security.
-A key challenge is in enabling feasibility in regions of low irradiance and at small scales of application where land area is limited.
-Solar thermal collectors are a mature technology for the conversion of the solar irradiance into thermal energy for industrial, commercial or domestic application.
-The solar irradiance can be converted directly into electricity by means of solar cells.
+The IEA projects that solar energy has the potential to cover one-third of the world’s energy consumption by 2060.
+Solar-thermal technologies in particular can make a significant contribution to primary fuel and emissions reduction targets, and energy security.
+A key challenge is improving efficiency and economics for regions of low irradiance and for small-scale applications for regions where land area is limited.
+Solar thermal collectors are a mature technology for the conversion of the solar irradiance into thermal energy for industrial, commercial and domestic applications.
 Low-temperature thermodynamic cycles for thermal energy conversion, such as organic Rankine cycle (ORC) technology, offer the possibility of using simple and affordable non-concentrating solar collectors in small systems.
+Alternatively, the solar irradiance can be converted directly into electricity by means of solar PV cells.

-Photovoltaic (PV) cells for the direct conversion of solar radiation to electricity also produce a significant amount of low-grade waste heat.
+Photovoltaic (PV) cells for the direct conversion of solar radiation to electricity also produce a significant amount of low-grade heat.
 The solar to electricity conversion efficiency of PV cells can be improved by cooling down the cells with a cooling medium.
-The low grade heat obtained from such a hybrid PV/thermal collector (PV/T) can be used in domestic heating applications or employed for cooling via an absorption refrigeration cycle (Section 2.2).
+The low-grade heat obtained from such a hybrid PV/thermal collector (PV/T) can be used in domestic heating applications or employed for cooling via an absorption refrigeration cycle (Section 2.1).

 2.1.
 Solar cooling

-A solar ORC engine uses an organic working fluid (e.g. a HFC or hydrocarbon-based refrigerant) instead of water/steam as in the conventional Rankine power-cycle.
+A solar ORC system uses an organic working fluid instead of water/steam as in the conventional Rankine power-cycle.
 The thermal energy needed to evaporate the working fluid is provided by solar thermal collectors.
 The heat rejected during de-superheating and condensation may also be used for useful downstream processes such as water heating.

 The performance of renewable energy (and particularly solar power) systems can vary significantly with location.
-In order to optimise the design of a solar combined heat and power (SCHP) system for the UK, a dynamic system model was constructed in MATLAB (Freeman et al. 2015).
-The model allows the various system configurations to be simulated under realistic climate conditions.
-The results of the annual simulation are used to select an appropriate working fluid and evaporation temperature for the ORC engine.
+In order to optimise the design of a solar combined heat and power (SCHP) system, a dynamic system model was constructed, which allows the various system configurations considering different working fluids, components and cycles to be simulated under realistic climate conditions.
+The results of the annual simulation are used to select the optimal design and operating parameters for the solar ORC system.